smpollak/MPSS-25su-DoC-Blog/content/team_posts/phase1.md

 ## Project Description

-**Problem:** Policymakers, civilians, and economists alike struggle to understand how economic policy—such as minimum wage, tax rates, or interest rates—affects wealth disparity.
-We are building an interactive app to bring data literacy in policymaking and economics to the average consumer; our app will allow users to intuitively experiment with variables such as minimum wage, unemployment, average income, or corporate tax rate to learn how each might affect wealth disparity (GINI coefficient).
+**Problem:** Policy papers are frequently black box and inaccesible, often missing voter and data-backed perspectives.
+Additionally, it is hard to know how economic factors, such as corporate tax rate or government spending, will affect abstract characteristics such as wealth inequality without doing complex analyses or spending a lot of time.

-**Product:** See this [example of an AI-written frontend mockup](https://preview--gini-visualizer-prototype.lovable.app/) to understand what we envision.
+**Product:**

-Landing on our website, the user finds \~8 input cells, a “Generate” button, and an output cell containing our model’s predicted “Gini Coefficient”.
-The (approx.) eight fields are the features for our series of models (logistic regression, deep neural network, perhaps more) and the target variable is GINI (a measure of wealth disparity).
-Since our goal is to empower users to discover how different scenarios affect GINI, our intuitive experience will include presets (such as “Present-Day USA” or “1990s Russia”) which will autofill each cell with the relevant data, which can then be manually edited by the user.
+We are building an interactive dicussion-board-like app to bring data literacy in policymaking and economics to the average voter and let politicians and economists reach a wider audience.
+Our app centers around two components: a social-media-like feed of policy posts, and a data playground that will allow users to see how different metrics affect wealth inequality, or the GINI index.

-Furthermore, we provide our users with a powerful graphing/visualization feature that enables users to construct graphs of how GINI is affected by the changing of a selected feature variable over a specified range and number of steps.
-Our product will generate a graph that displays their range along the x axis and GINI on the y axis.
+Policy makers/politicians will be able to post policy proposals embedded with machine learning predictions from the data playground, letting them justify how their policies will affect wealth inequality.
+They will also be able to endorse posts from other politicians that they agree with.
+Voters will be able to see these posts on a social-media-like feed and interact with them through upvotes, downvotes, or a Q&A section.
+Additionally, they will be able to play around with the embedded machine learning models in posts by importing them into their own data playgrounds.
+Economists will have access to a wider suite of machine learning models that can predict metrics besides GINI index, allowing them to give insight on how policies might affect factors besides wealth inequality.
+They will have their own "Experts Say..." section on posts, allowing them to give expert feedback and information on individual policies.
+Finally, all users will be able to follow politicians, and be able to filter posts by political affiliation, following, or saved posts.

 ## User Personas